The new Unilite Neon Sport-H1 Head Torch (RRP £27.50) has just landed on my doormat, so let’s see what it can do!

 Needing a head torch for Kielder Night Skies 14 next March, I’d be more than happy that the Neon Sport would get me around safely in terms of performance and battery life, my worry would be how it would perform under heavy rain?
 The IPX6 rating should be more than enough to stand up to any heavy downpour and provides 2 levels higher protection than the similarly priced Petzl Tikka.

 I was comfortable running in complete darkness with this torch and the settings available will suit a number of different scenarios, including non-running situations like home use, night-time or early morning dog walks etc.

 It’s a great entry level head torch for the price and is recommended for those new to night running.
 More advanced night trail runners will undoubtedly want to spend more money on something with more output, but that isn’t the target market here.

-#UKRunChat followers on Twitter are also eligible for discount if you contact @UniliteUK direct!
+#UKRunChat followers on Twitter are also eligible for discount on the Unilite Neon Sport if you contact @UniliteUK direct!

-Look out for my Kielder Night Skies 14 Report next March to see how it gets on in competitive action!
+Check out my Kielder Night Skies 14 Review to see how it got on in competitive action!